Pacific Coast Highway Road Trip: Things to do and see along Hwy 1

 Trees of Mystery

 It’s a bit cheesy, however, a fun experience that barely costs anything.
-For only $15, you can take a scenic gondola ride 1500 feet up above the redwoods.
-It’s amazing to gaze down at these gorgeous trees.
+For only $20, you can take a scenic gondola ride 1500 feet up above the redwoods.
+It’s amazing to gaze down at these historic towering trees.
 From the observation deck, you will be able to take in more gorgeous views of the redwoods.

 The walking trail is an excellent way to learn more about the various Redwood Trees.
 This is also the location of the famous 49 foot tall statue of Paul Bunyan and Babe the Blue Ox.